 Often it’s adults who need to register demonstrations, so you can really help the young people with any administrative issues they might face.
 Volunteer to be a steward for upcoming school strikes, a legal guardian or supervisor for a group of students wanting to join a strike.

 Offer kids in your life support with arranging of preparing materials for signs and banners to take to the demonstration.
 Look for old cardboard or arts supplies in your house which they can re-use, or take them to the city to buy paper, markers and other things they need.
 Let your child host a “Make your own banner” evening at your house and let them invite their friends.

 Most calls for school strikes ask for solidarity from adults, and welcome everyone to join.

-If you choose to, you can join the strikes, by attending a march, rally or other mobilisation being planned in your area.
+If you choose to, you can join the strikes on May 24, by attending a march, rally or other mobilisation being planned in your area.
 But be mindful about your role as an adult in the protest.
 Stay on the sidelines, cheer the strikers on, take photos or videos (ask for consent if you photograph individuals!) and share what’s happening on social media to inform and inspire people who can’t join.
 Remember to add the #climatestrike and #fridaysforfuture hashtags!

 When sharing content, make sure you let the protesters speak in their own words.
 You can do this for example by asking young people for a short statement on why they’re striking.
 Try to amplify voices of young people that you feel like are underrepresented in media.
 Describe the atmosphere, photograph the funniest banners, film the best songs and have fun!